 As with all FWS students, the College determines if eligibility requirements have been met and matches the student to the work location.
 Supervisors schedule duties and work hours.
 In no case may the student exceed the budgeted amount of earnings set by the Financial Aid Office.
-Work hours in the CSL program could be up to the maximum of 15 hours per week.
-The employment contract is for one semester and may be renewed for a following semester as long as the student is enrolled on at least a half-time level (at least six (6) credits).
+Work hours in the CSL program could be up to the maximum of 20 hours per week.
+The employment contract is for one semester and may be renewed for a following semester as long as the student is enrolled.